Even if Biden wins, his Lincoln Project electoral strategy was an epic miscalculation

 Schadenfreude comes in many forms, and one of the more fun ones is watching the easily duped fall for an obvious scam.

-Back in 2018, for instance, a Black college student named Quran tweeted a MAGA bucket hat selfie to announce that she would no longer hide her support for Trump, and after a rapturous response from right-wingers, she posted a GoFundMe link for help with tuition, now that her Dem parents would be cutting her off.
-A classic scam.
+Back in 2018, for instance, a Black college student named Quran tweeted a MAGA bucket hat selfie to announce that she would no longer hide her support for Trump, and after a rapturous response from right-wingers, she posted a GoFundMe link for help with tuition, since her Dem parents had cut her off in disgust.
+It was a classic scam.
 Tens across the board, would scam again.

-Anyway, the pleasure many on the left took from watching a Black woman trick “economically anxious” folks into giving her money is probably in the ballpark of what it must’ve felt like to watch Democrats embrace a Lincoln Project strategy in the run-up to this election.
+Anyway, the pleasure many on the left took from watching a Black woman trick “economically anxious” folks into giving her money is probably what it felt like to watch Democrats embrace a Lincoln Project strategy in the run-up to this election.

-The blame doesn’t stop with the Never Trump tacticians who became #Resistance icons over the past year by owning Trump with a series of corny ads, of course; it falls upon the entire Democratic Strategy strategy of spurning the left wing of its own party to court Republican voters who were never going to budge.
+The blame doesn’t stop at the Never Trump tacticians who became #Resistance icons over the past year by owning Trump with corny ads, of course; it falls upon the entire Democratic strategy of spurning the left wing of its own party to court Republican voters who were never going to budge.

-Watching it happen throughout the year must have been hilarious for those voters, long before the punchline of election night.
+Observing this strategy throughout the year must have been hilarious for those voters, long before the punchline of election night.
 Now, whether Biden ekes out the big win or not—at the time of this writing, things are still up in the air—one thing is clear: courting the Republican vote with promises of centrism was a folly, a farce, a fantasy.

 Before getting into The Lincoln Project of it all, let’s start with settling for Biden as a candidate.
-After a long primary season with an amazing technicolor dreamcoat of possibilities, the convenient collapse of several campaigns over a single February weekend narrowed the options to Biden versus Bernie Sanders.
-Now, nobody wants to relitigate the primaries at this late date, but it will suffice to say that given the choice between taking a significant left turn and a possible return to the Obama-era mirage of bipartisanship, voters chose the latter.
+After a long primary season with an amazing technicolor dreamcoat of possibilities, the convenient collapse of several campaigns over a single February weekend narrowed the options to Biden versus Bernie.
+Now, nobody wants to relitigate the primaries at this late date, but it will suffice to say that given the choice between a significant left turn and a possible return to the Obama-era mirage of bipartisanship, voters chose the latter.

 While it was, indeed, the voters who ultimately chose Biden, it was Biden and his staff who chose how to run their campaign.
-Their strategy was always going to be: seize the center.
+Their strategy was always: seize the center.

 Team Biden zeroed in on the hypothetical 2016 Trump voter who got more than they bargained for and was ready to jump ship.
-This hypothetical voter got assurances that a Biden administration would not defund the police, not do away with fracking, and would even have Republicans like Cindy McCain and Governor John Kasich around for that sweet Team of Rivals-y feeling.
-It was a comparable strategy to the one Hillary Clinton also pursued, back when the mere threat of Trump was meant to have disgusted moderate conservatives into the arms of the Democrats.
+This hypothetical voter got assurances that a Biden administration would not defund the police, not do away with fracking, and even have Republicans like Cindy McCain and Governor John Kasich around for that sweet Team of Rivals-y feeling.
+It was a comparable strategy to the one Hillary Clinton also pursued, back when the mere threat of a Trump presidency was meant to have disgusted moderate conservatives into the arms of the Democrats.

-Unfortunately, in both instances this strategy hinged on a Republican electorate—whose brightest new shining star, 25-year old Madison Cawthorn, tweeted the following to celebrate his victory.
+Unfortunately, in both instances, this strategy hinged on a Republican electorate—whose brightest shining star, North Carolinian 25-year old Madison Cawthorn, tweeted the following to celebrate his victory on Tuesday night.

 Cry more, lib.